 The visitor center is the home to the Jamestown film and galleries, the film shows every 30 minutes and is all about the way the Jamestown Settlement evolved over the years.
 The 30,000 square foot gallery shows how the settlement effect the Powhatan Indians and displays many items that have been discover in Jamestown.

-The Jamestown Settlement has been recreated, to look how it would have done back in the 1600’s.
+The Jamestown Settlement has been recreated, to look at how it would have done back in the 1600’s.
 You can walk through a Powhatan village; this shows how the Powhatan’s lived at the time of the first colonization.
 You can see how they used the surroundings to create their homes, you can try out some of the techniques that they would use often too.

 There are three replica ships for you to explore down in the bay, trying to imagine how it must have been living on one of those small wooden ships for over four months travelling across the ocean is very difficult.
 There are demonstrations at the dock, including the firing of a canon into the water.